A long-awaited trip to the Sierra Ancha Mountains

 The trail weaves in and out of the Sierra Ancha Wilderness.
-During the Sierra Ancha Wilderness creation, land managers, failed to align the Wilderness border with Forest Road 203.
-The southern portion of the Wilderness border is aligned with the trail; the northern portion is not.
+During the Sierra Ancha Wilderness creation, land managers failed to align the Wilderness border with Forest Road 203.
+The southern portion of the Wilderness border is aligned with the trail; the northern part is not.
 By law, a Wilderness Area can’t contain any roads.
-Therefore, our land manager’s solution is to close Forest.
-Road 203.
+Therefore, our land manager’s solution is to close Forest Road 203.
 Unfortunately, it will take an act of Congress to realign the Wilderness border and keep Cherry Creek Road open for all.

 Furthermore, once Cherry Creek Road is closed, there will be no way to access a large portion of the Sierra Ancha Wilderness.
-It will effectively Place tens of square miles of public land on gridlock.
-It really bums me out, but I’m glad I got a chance to complete Cherry Creek Road before its closure.
-With all of the trails in Arizona facing closure, this one might be the biggest loss.
+It will effectively place tens of square miles of public land in gridlock.
+It bums me out, but I’m glad I got a chance to complete Cherry Creek Road before its closure.
+With all of the trails in Arizona facing closure, this one might be the most significant loss.
 Young strongly relies on tourist activity.
-With the off-road community being a good portion of that tourism, Cherry Creek Road will no longer be an attraction.
+Cherry Creek Road will no longer be an attraction, with the off-road community being a good portion of that tourism.
 Yes, there are other ways to get to Young.
-But Cherry Creek road is a historical trail that has previously attracted many off-road enthusiasts from all over Arizona.
+But Cherry Creek road is a historical trail that has attracted many off-road enthusiasts from all over Arizona.

-Here you can see this portion of the Wilderness boundary is properly aligned with Forest Road 203.
+Here you can see this portion of the Wilderness boundary is appropriately aligned with Forest Road 203.